stefan-it/europeana-bert/README.md

 # Changelog

+* 16.11.2020: Public release of French Europeana BERT and ELECTRA models
 * 26.07.2020: Public release of German Europeana ELECTRA model
 * 10.02.2020: Initial version of this repo

 # German Europeana newspapers

 We extracted all German texts using the `language` metadata attribute from the Europeana corpus.

 ## Stats